kevinfarrugia/react-recipes/recipes/property-pattern.md

 Depending on your app's complexity, this may or may not matter.
 And in the case of simple DOM elements, there isn't much of an alternative to this method.

 But for custom components that you write yourself, using callbacks this way comes with [drawbacks of its own](./purecomponent-caveats.md).

+### The approach

-To address them, I like to use what I call the `property` pattern:
+To address the drawbacks of the `bind` method, I like to use what I call the `property` pattern.

 > Make your components accept an optional `property` prop that gets passed back with all callbacks originating from the component.